A corneal ulcer is a painful open sore on the transparent front part of the eye, or cornea. If it is left untreated, it can lead to vision loss.

 Corneal ulcers can also be the result of infections from the viruses that cause shingles, chickenpox and cold sores.
 Infection from fungi are less common but does occur.
 Other causes of corneal ulcers are injuries such as scratches and chemical burns.

-An ophthalmologists at Campus Eye Group can quickly diagnose a corneal ulcer by using a type of microscope called a slit lamp.
-They will prescribe antibiotics, usually in the form of eye drops and medication taken by mouth to ease the pain.
+Our highly-skilled ophthalmologists at Campus Eye Group can quickly diagnose a corneal ulcer by using a type of microscope called a slit lamp.
+We will prescribe antibiotics if needed, usually in the form of eye drops and medication taken by mouth to ease the pain.

-If you suspect you may have a corneal ulcer then come into Campus Eye Group to get checked by one of our highly-skilled experts so that you can get a proper diagnosis and treatment.
+If you suspect you may have a corneal ulcer, call us today to schedule an appointment to be seen by one of our experts so that you can get a proper diagnosis and treatment.